Guy Walks Into a Psychiatrist’s Office: “It Was a Very Good Year”

-There is also plenty of mob violence to go around — former Uncle Junior soldier, Gigi Cestone, kills Philly “Spoons” Parisi, who was spreading rumors about Tony’s mother; and later on, two “finance bro” douchebags, Matt Bevilacqua and Sean Gismonte (brokers at Chris’ new firm), pour coffee on a fellow employee and then beat the shit out of him.
+There is also plenty of mob violence to go around — former Uncle Junior soldier, Gigi Cestone, kills Philly “Spoons” Parisi, who was spreading rumors about Tony’s mother; and later on, two “finance bro” douchebags, Matt Bevilacqua and Sean Gismonte (brokers at Chris’ new firm), pour coffee on a fellow employee and beat him up for not pushing a penny stock.

-Mainly, however, “Guy Walks into a Psychiatrist’s Office … ” gets us back into the swing of things on the domestic front, with character relationships being key.
+Mainly, however, “Guy Walks into a Psychiatrist’s Office” gets us back into the swing of things on the domestic front, with character relationships being key.
 The episode is notable for introducing us to Tony’s sister, Janice, and at first it seems like this could be a mistake: “What if Tony’s annoying hippie sister from Seattle showed up?”
-The addition will pay off by season’s end, but right now her tolerability depends on her comic relief, of which there will soon be plenty.
+The addition will pay off by season’s end, but right now her tolerability depends on her comic relief.

-This second season opener has a keen quality about it.
-Series creator David Chase is obviously aware that the debut season was an amazing achievement.
-In turn, “Guy Walks into a Psychiatrist’s Office” comes across as supremely confident, yet never brash.
+This second season premiere has a keen quality about it.
+Series creator David Chase is obviously aware that the debut season was an amazing achievement, which is why “Guy Walks into a Psychiatrist’s Office” comes across as supremely confident.
+Luckily, the episode is never brash.
 The narrative momentum may have slowed down, but the show’s high efficiency has not.

 The episode is directed by Alan Coulter, and I think this might be the most visually stunning episode so far in the show’s run.
 Much of the premiere’s bravado comes from its mise-en-scène, and we know we are in sure hands whenever Couture is behind the camera.
 Shots tend to linger and resonate, thus amplifying the characters’ internal struggles.